 2. Constant pressure gas thermometer

-In this thermometer volume increases directly with increase in temperature.It measures temperature in the range from o k 5oo k.
+In this thermometer, volume increases directly with the increase in temperature.It measures temperature in the range from o k 5oo k.

 ΔV α ΔT

 And γ=1/273 for ideal gases.

 In this thermometer pressure increases directly with the increase of temperature.It measures temperature in the range o k to 5oo k.

 where ΔT=Δp/P triple point γ